groboclown/tern-scheduler/README.md

 If we want to cancel one future task, then doing so should set the task to a new "never run" state, and peel a new subsequent task as though the just-canceled task started then completed.
 It's a new "finished" state.
 This is an easy win for functionality.

-### CRON

-The cron implementation isn't there yet.
-Right now, writing the "when to fire the next job" is a DIY project.